Joop Wijn: Politics

 Wijn was elected to the House of Representatives for the Christian Democratic Appeal in the 1998 general election, taking office on 19 May 1998.
 As an MP he served as spokesperson for finance, small business and integration, and as deputy spokesperson for economic affairs and postal services.
-In 2000, he was one of the few CDA MPs that voted in favour of the introduction of same-sex marriage in the Netherlands.
-The debate about same-sex marriage caused friction between his personal life and his political affiliation, as Wijn himself is gay.
+In 2000, Joop Wijn voted in favor of opening civil marriage to same-sex couples, thereby supporting the legalization of same-sex marriage.
+In doing so, he went against his party's official position.
+Nevertheless, Wijn was later nominated by his party to become the first openly gay cabinet minister in the Netherlands.

 After the 2002 general election, Wijn was appointed State Secretary for Economic Affairs responsible for foreign trade in the Balkenende I cabinet, taking office on 22 July 2002.
 The cabinet fell just four months later on 16 October 2002 after tensions in the coalition over the instability of the Pim Fortuyn List (LPF) and continued to serve in a demissionary capacity.
+In his capacity as Minister for Foreign Trade, Wijn led the first joint trade mission to India in November 2002, together with his colleague, State Secretary for Development Cooperation Agnes van Ardenne.
+According to Wijn, “a country's development can only be sustainable if the private sector plays an active role in it”.

 After the 2003 general election, Wijn returned to the House of Representatives, taking office on 30 January 2003.
 Following the 2003 cabinet formation, Wijn was appointed as State Secretary for Finance in the Balkenende II cabinet, taking office on 27 May 2003.
 Among other things, Wijn was responsible for the functioning of the Tax and Customs Administration, which he transformed into an organisation that not only collects but also redistributes funds, e.g. for healthcare expenses, rent support and child benefits.
 His platform was the reduction of red tape and the promotion of tax benefits for families with children.

-Wijn is credited with leading the creation of the famous Dutch Sandwich BEPS tax scheme, one of the world's largest tax sheltering BEPS tools, (amongst other Dutch multinational BEPS tools, including Dutch "double dip" hybrid Debt-based BEPS tool, as used by Dutch based global mining/resource companies to avoid taxes in developing nations), after lobbying from U.S. tax lawyers from 2003-2006.
-They are credited with making the Netherlands one of the world’s largest corporate havens (see the ten major tax havens).
+Wijn introduced reforms to modernize Dutch corporate tax law.
+He has improved the business and investment climate for companies.
+The general corporate income tax rate has been reduced from 34.5% to 25.5%.
+SMEs were granted a profit exemption of 10% and the dividend tax has been reduced from 25% to 15%.
+He also introduced the interest and patent box to facilitate R&D from a tax point of view (innovation box).